 If you qualify for a health coverage exemption, you don’t have to pay the fee for the months you didn’t have health coverage.

-Answer a few questions to see health coverage exemptions that may apply to you.
+Answer a few questions to see health coverage exemptions that may apply to you for the 2018 plan year.
 We’ll tell you how to apply for each one.

-Looking for exemptions for the 2016 tax year?
-Visit our 2016 exemptions pages.
+Looking for exemptions for previous tax years?
+Visit our 2017 exemptions pages or our 2016 exemptions pages.

-- You can claim most exemptions when you file your 2017 federal income tax return.
+- You can claim most exemptions when you file your 2018 federal income tax return (which you’ll file in April 2019).

 - In a few cases you need to fill out an application and mail it to the Marketplace.
 These are marked “application required” below.